Pure Monopoly: Economic Effects

 Cost Inefficiencies of a Monopoly

 Competitive firms must generally produce their product for the lowest average total cost; otherwise, they are driven out of business.
 However, a monopoly has no such concerns, because it has high barriers to entry to protect its position.
-Therefore, monopolists often do not operate anywhere on the minimum average total cost curve, but usually operate at some point above, which is referred to as X-inefficiency.
+Therefore, monopolists often do not operate anywhere on the minimum average total cost curve, but usually operate at some point above, called X-inefficiency.
 Although X-inefficiency reduces monopolist profits, it persists, nonetheless, because managers become comfortable in their jobs, they are unwilling to take risks, and they have no incentive to develop new products.
 Often, jobs are given to fawning employees rather than to competent people.

 When a monopoly arises, how should the government handle it?
 It depends.
 If it is a natural monopoly, where a single supplier can provide the product or service at a reduced cost, then the government can regulate the prices that it can charge, which is the case for natural gas and electricity.
 If the company achieved its monopoly by anticompetitive means, then the government can force it to stop various business practices that are being used to maintain its monopoly.
 Microsoft, for instance, is prohibited from doing various things, although the company was allowed to continue charging high prices for its Windows operating systems and for its Microsoft Office software.